bbe2/portfolio/README.md

  ## brian.hogan Portfolio Home
-➢ I equip students with data wrangling, machine learning, programming, and systems thinking skills.
+➢ I equip students with data wrangling, machine learning, programming, and systems thinking skills
-➢ I worked for many years as an industrial simulation engineer in defense, manufacturing, and pharmaceuticals.
+➢ Worked for many years as an industrial simulation engineer in defense, manufacturing, and pharmaceuticals
 ➢ Thank you for visting and learning about my skills! ~instructor.brian
-bhogan@clarku.edu
+bhogan@clarku.edu, bhogan@endicott.edu

 ## jeffersonian reengineering 101
 > The whole and patch should be commensurate